Jasmine-Breeze27/1701QCA-Assessment2/index.md

 ![Image](vernal.PNG)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because the movement of the object controls the behaviour of the LEDs.
+This custom dress reacts to the wearer's movements by illuminating the lights that were stiched inside.
+My project also uses movement to light specific LEDs.

 ### Related project 6 ###
 Gesture Control Robot